apollographql/apollo-client/react-docs/source/webpack.md

 title: Webpack loader
 ---

 You can load GraphQL queries over `.graphql` files using Webpack.
-The package `graphql-tag` comes with a loader easy to setup and bring some benefits:
+The package `graphql-tag` comes with a loader easy to setup and with some benefits:

 1. Do not process GraphQL ASTs on client-side
 2. Enable queries to be separated from logic